phillip-keldenich/reputation-simulator/README.md

 Aside from standard python packages coming with python, it requires the packages `numpy`, `scipy` and `matplotlib`.
 It should work on any operating system that supports python 3 and these packages;
-these packages are required by many other applications and python packages as well, and are available for all well-known operating systems, such as Windows 11, Ubuntu Linux 23.04, variants of BSD and MacOS. we have tested the software on Windows, Linux and MacOS Ventura 13.4.1.
+these packages are required by many other applications and python packages as well, and are available for all well-known operating systems, such as Windows, Linux, variants of BSD and MacOS.
+We have tested the software on Windows 11, Ubuntu Linux 23.04 and MacOS Ventura 13.4.1.

 ## Downloading the software
 Clone the repository to your local machine, using the command